Jaguda01/Jaguda01.github.io/essays/design-patterns.md

 Reflecting on my coding journey, I've integrated design patterns into my projects, much like musical motifs are used in jazz solos.

-For instance, I employed the MVC (Model-View-Controller) pattern to separate data, presentation, and user interaction.
+For instance, we employed the MVC (Model-View-Controller) pattern to separate data, presentation, and user interaction.
 This architecture streamlined development and maintenance, much like how a well-composed song balances melody, harmony, and rhythm.

 ```javascript
 import { BrowserRouter as Router, Route, Routes } from 'react-router-dom';